flux-framework/rfc/spec_3.rst

 share a common structure described herein.

-Event messages are published such that they are available to subscribers throughout the comms session.
+Event messages are published such that they are available to subscribers throughout the instance.
 Events are published with a *topic string* attached.
 Subscribers register a list of topic string prefixes to filter the set of messages they receive.